-Jim Vaught spent 14 years at the U.S. National Cancer Institute (NCI), most recently as the Chief of the Biorepositories and Biospecimen Research Branch (BBRB) in the Cancer Diagnosis Program.
+Jim Vaught spent 14 years at the U.S. National Cancer Institute, most recently as the Chief of the Biorepositories and Biospecimen Research Branch.
 He earned a B.S. in chemistry from the University of Georgia and Ph.D. in biochemistry from the Medical College of Georgia.
 His additional training and research at Roswell Park Cancer Institute and the Michigan Cancer Foundation were in the areas of chemical carcinogenesis and drug metabolism.
-He has been working in the field of biorepository and biospecimen science for over 20 years.
-In 1999, he was one of the founding members of the International Society for Biological & Environmental Repositories (ISBER) and was its second president.
-He was involved in organizing and writing parts of the first edition of ISBER’s Best Practices for Repositories.
-In 2005, Dr. Vaught joined NCI BBRB and participated in the development of NCI’s Best Practices for Biospecimen Resources and the office’s other strategic initiatives.
-Since 2005 he has served as the NIH representative to the Interagency Working Group on Scientific Collections, which was created by the Office of Science and Technology Policy.
-He serves on a number of biobank advisory groups including for the Telethon-Italy Genetic Biobank Network; the Stellenbosch University (Cape Town) H3-Africa Governance Advisory Panel; and the Biobanques Network (France) Scientific Board.
-In addition to ISBER, Dr. Vaught is a member of the American Association for Cancer Research (AACR), the American Society for Pharmacology and Experimental Therapeutics, the European Society for Biopreservation & Biobanking and the American Association for Clinical Chemistry.
-He is the author of nearly 70 peer-reviewed articles and book chapters in chemical carcinogenesis and drug metabolism, biobanking and biospecimen science.
-From 2006 to 2012 he was Senior Editor for Biospecimens and Biorepositories for the AACR journal Cancer Epidemiology, Biomarkers and Prevention.
-In 2012 he became Editor-in-Chief of Biopreservation and Biobanking, the official journal of ISBER.
+He has been working in the field of biobanking and biospecimen science for over 20 years.
+In 1999, he was one of the founding members of the International Society for Biological and Environmental Repositories (ISBER) and served two terms as its president.
+In 2018 he was the recipient of ISBER’s Founder’s Award.
+His current work includes providing biobanking consulting services and serving on a number of advisory boards.
+He is a Senior Research Fellow at the International Prevention Research Institute in Lyon.
+He is the author of over 80 peer-reviewed articles and book chapters in chemical carcinogenesis and drug metabolism, biobanking and biospecimen science.
+From 2006 to 2012 he was Senior Editor for Biospecimens and Biorepositories for the journal Cancer Epidemiology, Biomarkers and Prevention.
+He is the current Editor-in-Chief of Biopreservation and Biobanking, the official journal of ISBER.
 In 2017 he was appointed as a Guest Professor at Central South University in Changsha China, where he is a lecturer for a post-graduate biobanking course.
 In 2018 he was appointed as a Guest Professor at Children’s Hospital of Shanghai.